Zakharii-Husar/asm_server/readme.md

 ## UTILS

 ### 1. print_info

+Parameters:
+- **%rsi** holds pointer to the string.
+- **%rdx** holds length of the string.
+Return value: void.
+Side effects: making a system call to write to stdout.

 Placed logic for printig any information to the terminal (status updates, errors etc). **%rax** and **%rdi** registers had to be pushed on stack before executing the function's code and popped back after the syscall to prevent register clobbering (otherwise the function was interfering with the Socket functions which were using the same registers while printing status updates about socket creation, binding etc).

 ### 2. int_to_string
+Parameters:
+- **%rdi** accepting an integer to convert to string.
+Return values:
+- **%rax** points to the first string character in the buffer.
+- **%rdx** contains the string length.
+Side effects: none.

 To convert an integer to string i had to do the following:
  - Iterate through each digit in the number;
  - Convert it from ASCII number to string encoding;